gidavies/DevOpsLab/README.md

 Continuous Integration is a key DevOps practice to build, test and create the software to later deploy.

 1. Complete the [Continuous Integration Lab](http://almvm.azurewebsites.net/labs/vsts/continuousintegration/).
-2. Add a Build History widget to the Lab Progress dashboard by:
+2. Optional: Add a Build History widget to the Lab Progress dashboard by:
 - Searching for and adding the build history widget:
 <img src="images/8.png" width="624"/>